jerearista/vagrant-veos/README.md

 ## Support

 The contents of this repository are provided as-is with no warranty.
-However, as I use this, myself, there is considerable value in ensuring this works reliably and stays up to date.
+However, as I use this, myself, I have considerable interest in ensuring this works reliably and stays up to date.
 Community support is encouraged.